arnebreusing/ab-motion-tools/README.md

-# ab-motion-tools
+# AB Motion Tools
-A collection of Motion Graphics Tools
+A collection of Motion Graphics Scripts for Adobe After Effects

 ### ab-changeLoop.jsx
-Change the loops of any selected source in the project panel wihtout touching other settings like alpha mode or framerate.
+Change the loops of any selected source in the project panel without touching other settings like alpha mode or framerate.
 Helpful for looping imported gifs in After Effects.